1952 Formula One season: Regulation changes

+Championship report

-Race 1: Switzerland
+Round 1: Switzerland

 For the second successive season, the championship's opening round was the Swiss Grand Prix, held at the Bremgarten Circuit in Bern.
 Ferrari's lead driver Ascari was absent due to his participation in the Indianapolis 500, so it was left to his teammates Nino Farina and Piero Taruffi to secure the first two places on the grid.
 Farina led from the start until he retired with magneto failure, leaving Taruffi to win his only championship Grand Prix and take the extra point for the fastest lap.
 Farina took over the car of his other teammate, Andre Simon, and was battling debutant Jean Behra for second place before both experienced mechanical trouble, Farina again unable to continue.
 It was, therefore, privateer Rudi Fischer who completed a Ferrari 1–2, with Jean Behra in third for Gordini.
 Ken Wharton finished fourth driving a Frazer-Nash, the manufacturer's only ever points finish.

-Race 2: Indianapolis 500
+Round 2: Indianapolis 500

 As usual, the Indianapolis 500 had little bearing on the championship result, although regular Ferrari driver Alberto Ascari did compete, retiring after 40 laps.
 The race was dominated by Bill Vukovich, who led 150 laps before retiring.
 It was left to Troy Ruttman to win the race from Jim Rathmann and Sam Hanks.

-Race 3: Belgium
+Round 3: Belgium

 Ascari returned to Ferrari for round 3 of the championship at Spa-Francorchamps, with Maserati still absent as they developed their A6GCM.
 The Ferrari cars dominated the weekend, with Ascari taking pole, the race win, and the fastest lap while leading every lap bar one.
 He was followed home by teammate Nino Farina, and Robert Manzon finished in third for Gordini.
 Jean Behra again impressed as he led the opening lap before falling behind the Ferrari juggernaut and eventually retiring after an incident with the third Ferrari of Piero Taruffi.

-Race 4: France
+Round 4: France

 Scuderia Ferrari dominated once again at Rouen, taking all three podium places.
 Ascari led all the way from pole position to assume the championship lead and achieve his fourth career victory, drawing him level with his teammate Nino Farina who finished second.
 Piero Taruffi finished third after falling behind the Gordinis of Robert Manzon and Jean Behra at the start.
 Manzon was the highest Non-Ferrari finisher ahead of his teammate Maurice Trintignant, who drove an older model.